FPAR 2.0 Frequently Asked Questions

 Data Privacy

-If a grantee is prohibited from sharing an exact date of birth, please submit the actual birth year and June 30th, for example 2000-06-30 or 1992-06-30.
-The FPAR 2.0 system will convert dates of birth to an age.
-It will also assign age 50 to all clients 50 years and older.
+If a grant recipient is prohibited from sharing an exact date of birth, please submit the actual birth year and June 30, for example 2000-06-30 or 1992-06-30.
+The FPAR system converts dates of birth to an age.
+It also assigns age 50 to all clients 50 years and older.

-Additionally, OPA will only have access to summarized, de-identified data (such as age instead of date of birth).
-OPA will not have access to birthdates.
-The contractor developing the FPAR 2.0 system will retain date of birth and other elements for one year after submission before they are destroyed.
+Additionally, OPA only has access to summarized, de-identified data (such as age instead of date of birth).
+OPA does not have access to birth dates.
+The contractor maintaining the FPAR system retains date of birth and other elements for one year after submission before they are destroyed.

-Data will be anonymized and all raw data, including PII, will be destroyed within a year of submission.
-For details on the data anonymization process for FPAR, please refer to the IHE IT Infrastructure White Paper, “Analysis of Optimal De-Identification Algorithms for Family Planning Data Elements” published in December 2016.
-Appendix A of the white paper shows how specific data elements are de-identified from the original file submitted by grantees.
+Data are anonymized and all raw data, including personally identifiable information, are destroyed within a year of submission.
+For details on the data anonymization process for FPAR, please refer to the Integrating the Healthcare Enterprise IT Infrastructure White Paper, “Analysis of Optimal De-Identification Algorithms for Family Planning Data Elements,” published in December 2016.
+Appendix A of the white paper shows how specific data elements are de-identified from the original file submitted by grant recipients.

-The FPAR 2.0 system will comply with applicable HHS and federal regulations through completion of the HHS Enterprise Performance Life Cycle Framework, including the Authority to Operate (ATO) process with cybersecurity and privacy review controls.
+The FPAR system complies with applicable U.S. Department of Health and Human Services (HHS) and federal regulations through completion of the HHS Enterprise Performance Life Cycle Framework, including the Authority to Operate process with cybersecurity and privacy review controls.

 back to top